farblos/wpg2dk/README.md

     </rdf:Description>

 *Notes*:

+- Table `tbllocation` does not have any separate information on the direction of the latitude ("South" or "North") and longitude ("West" or "East").
+I guess that the sign of columns `locationlat` and `locationlong` provide that information, but have too little information to verify that, in particular since one cannot geotag in WPG any longer.

 - `l.locationname` selected in the source above is only the "leaf location" in a location tree.
 The structure of that is